electronick1/stairs_doc/source/index.html.md

 It's possible to add any function you want inside your data pipeline.

-If you are using lambda function it's quite important to set name, because otherwise if this function will be a worker it will be imposible to recognize it.
+If you are using lambda function it's quite important to set name, because otherwise if this function will be a worker it will be impossible to recognize it.

+Note: that all functions should return `dict` object.

 <br><br><br><br><br><br><br><br><br><br><br>